Now Hiring Pest Control Specialists

 Despite their name, kissing bugs are anything but romantic.
 These tiny pests are notorious for leaving tiny bites on people in the middle of the night – typically around the mouth area, hence their nickname.
 While it’s unsettling enough to wake up covered in bites, are kissing bugs actually dangerous?
-In this article, the experts at Anderson Pest Solutions answer this question and provide tips on how to keep your bedroom pest-free.
+In this article, the experts at Terminix Anderson answer this question and provide tips on how to keep your bedroom pest-free.

 What Are Kissing Bugs?